(Guest writer: Lindsey Wright)

 So while it may be tempting to jump into a design career without formal training, studying design and computer principles before you attempt to begin a design career clearly seems to be the best option, as doing so will give you an edge over the competition.

-Editor’s note: This post is written by Lindsey Wright for Hongkiat.com.
-Lindsey is fascinated with the potential of emerging educational technologies, particularly the online school, to transform the landscape of learning.
-She writes about web-based learning, electronic and mobile learning, and the possible future of education.
+(This guest post is written by Lindsey Wright for Hongkiat.com.
+Lindsey is fascinated with the potential of emerging educational technologies, particularly online schools, to transform the landscape of learning.
+She writes about web-based learning, electronic and mobile learning, and the possible future of education.)